Does your company offer an Employee Stock Purchase Program (ESPP) as a benefit? If so, you should definitely take advantage of it!

 - It’s all upside with a minimum guaranteed return of the discount (and any appreciation in the stock is all upside!)

-- Yes you can sell it write away (personal opinion: you should).
+- Yes you can sell it right away (personal opinion: you should).

 - Yeah the payroll deductions can hurt you for 6 months, but look at is as a 6 month savings account with a REALLY high return.
 You could literally make up the difference with credit cards and come out ahead (although please don’t do that).